StarRocks/starrocks/docs/en/data_source/catalog/maxcompute_catalog.md

 ## Load data from MaxCompute

-Suppose that you have an OLAP table named `olap_tbl` in your MaxCompute cluster.
-You can transform and load the data from the table like below:
+Suppose that there is an OLAP table named `olap_tbl` in your StarRock cluster and there is a table named `mc_table` in your MaxCompute cluster.
+You can transform and load the data from the MaxCompute table `mc_table` into the StarRocks table `olap_tbl` like below:

 ```SQL
 INSERT INTO default_catalog.olap_db.olap_tbl SELECT * FROM mc_table;